MicrosoftDocs/xamarin-docs/docs/ios/user-interface/monotouch.dialog/elements-api-walkthrough.md

 ---
-title: "Walkthrough - Creating an application using the Elements API"
+title: "Creating a Xamarin.iOS application using the Elements API"
 description: "This article builds upon the information presented in the Introduction to MonoTouch Dialog article.
 It presents a walkthrough that shows how to use the MonoTouch.Dialog (MT.D) Elements API to quickly get started building an application with MT.D." ms.prod: xamarin ms.assetid: F1124734-DF44-F1F3-0832-46F52A788CDC